hjallepp/hjallepp.github.io/blog.md

+# One Post To Find Them, And In The Darkness Bind Them: Dec 18, 2020

+Ok, so essentially that's done.
+As this post is being written, the final report is being finished and by midnight tonight at the latest this course will be over.
+I'm not especially pleased with my own effort in this game, but I would at least say I more than did my share of the work.
+All in all, apart from the Creative Director, I put the most hours into the project of the whole team.

+I would say that I also pulled the most weight in the GDD as well.
+During the whole course of the project I tinkered a lot with that document and tried to keep it updated and partially filled in.
+The general structure was set by me so that we easily could divide the work into blocks that just needed to be expanded and filled in.
+In terms direct contribution, the *Business Plan* section and the *development procedures and standards* section are mine.

+All in all, the biggest problem I had with this project is that I never had especially fun.
+That seems to be a recurring issue.
+I've been quite the bitter little smurf lately.
+Displeased with my own as well as my colleagues work.
+And there's not really a reason for that.
+In most respects, the team has performed quite well, with some exceptions.
+In the context, I think most of the team was as dependable as I could rightfully expect.
+And in terms of achievements, we did get further than I have in many other courses.
+On top of that, the idea is really good, and is one that I would really like to keep working on after this course.

+The presentation didn't go to bad either.
+We got some last minute absurd bugs of the kind that are essentially impossible to predict.
+While we would have caught them a little bit earlier if the team as a whole got a better routine for testing, there was never enough time to fix them.
+Besides, problems like that are really a rite of passage, and I'm bringing a ton of personal experience in terms of process with me from this course.
+Which is really what I wanted the most.

+So, silver lining.
+I'll take that small victory and go enjoy Christmas.

+`kay bye!`

+---

 # T-24 hours: Dec 14, 2020

 Every single group member except for me is taking a course in advanced graphics, and that damn thing has eaten up so much of our time now that I may have to claim vengeance.
 I will have satisfaction!
 Amusingly, *other* courses seem to always be stealing all the time away.
 People are constantly having meeting and deadlines all the time.
 Sometimes I wonder if we're not just all stuck in a constant circular fall into a void of alternative responsibilities.